 - 2. On the first terminal emulator session, log on to TSO. - 3.
 On the second terminal emulator session, provide your login credentials to the Terminal Interface Manager and press Enter.
-The login credentials can be your TSO user ID and password, password phrase, or MFA token.
+The login credentials can be your TSO user ID and password, PassTicket, password phrase, or MFA token.

 - a.
 You are not logging on TSO.
 You are indicating that you want your user ID associated with this terminal LU. - b.
-When the number of characters entered into the password field, including blanks, exceeds 8, the input is passed to the security system as a password phrase.
+When the number of characters entered into the password field, including blanks, exceeds 8, the input is passed to the security system as a password phrase. - c.
+To use PassTickets with Terminal Interface Manager, ensure that the PTKTDATA profile is defined following the rules for MVS batch jobs by your system programmer.